farshaddavoudi/Blazor.PersianDatePicker/README.md

 - Four built-in themes plus calendar icon toggles for the textbox.
 - Flexible picker placement and offset controls to match any layout.
 - Rich date-format options so the picker fits local or domain-specific conventions.

-The second sample input in the playground stays disabled, so it does not have a popup screenshot.

 > Update: Optimize design after `v2.0.0` | Mark holidays (optional) after `v3.5.0` - Thanks to [@Mostafa-Moradi](https://github.com/Mostafa-Moradi) for contributing [the holiday marker upgrade](https://github.com/farshaddavoudi/Blazor.PersianDatePicker/issues/93).